Fatigued Driving Tips: 6 Signs You Might Be Too Tired to Drive

 According to the National Highway Traffic Safety Administration (NHTSA), more than 4,000 people were killed due to accidents caused by drowsy driving.
 The NHTSA reported that in 2017, approximately 50,000 people were injured as a result of fatigued driving accidents.
 Of those 50,000 injured, 795 died as a result of their injuries.

 Don’t be a tragic statistic.
 The signs you shouldn’t be driving are often subtle, but can be deadly.

 Fatigued Driving Tips: Signs You Could Be Too Tired to Drive

 1. You didn’t get enough sleep the night before.
 Combine a restless night with a long day at work, and it’s safe to say you shouldn’t embark on a long, monotonous trip, even if you think you’re stoked on caffeine.

 2. You’re using the headrest.
 If you’re too weary to hold up your head, you’re not alert enough to drive any distance—short or long.

 3. You can’t remember driving the past few miles.
 Muscle memory will only get you so far.
 If you’re well into your journey and it seems you just left, you’ve been snoozing, possibly even with your eyes open.

 4. Your eyes are scratchy.
-Constantly needing to rub your eyes is a sign you’re too tired to keep going.
+You are obviously too tired to keep going if you constantly have the need to rub your eyes.
 Pull over at a rest stop and take a nap.

 5. You keep hitting the rumble strips.
 This means you’re driving out of your lane, and you are fatigued driving.
 Get out from behind the wheel as soon as possible.